 The Powershred 73Ci was towards the top of the leaderboard after all of our tests, but we still expected more from it, given its price.
 For more details on how well it did in all of our tests, read on below.

 We would call the Powershred 73Ci's shredding quality slightly above average.
 It handled its advertised 12-sheet capacity with aplomb, did quite well shredding thick junk mail envelopes, and didn't complain when we shred credit cards and CDs.
 Our only slight complaint is the fact that the Powershred 73Ci provides cross-cut level security, as opposed to micro-cut.
-While this shredding quality is more than adequate for most people, it is worth noting that the AmazonBasics 12-Sheet Micro-Cut offers the same capacity and power, with the increased security of micro-cut blades, at a much lower price.

 The Powershred 73Ci posted a maximum speed of 109 sheets per minute in our speed testing.
 This is plenty of speed for most users, but isn't particularly impressive given its price.
 For instance, the AazonBasics 12-Sheet Micro-Cut is higher security, half the price, and nearly as fast at 72 sheets per minute.
 The AmazonBasics 24-Sheet also cost less and it significantly faster, clocking a speed of 114 sheets per minute in our testing.
 So while the Powershred 73Ci is fast, you can get faster for less.